-The MC2224 is a classification detector operating with two induction loops per lane according to TLS-specifications.
-Based on the proven and tested MC2024, the usages of powerful 32-Bit controllers allow the improvement of all features such as classification accuracy, power consumption, as well as the function range.
+The MC3224 is a classification detector operating with two induction loops per lane according to TLS-specifications.
+The usage of powerful 32-Bit controllers allows the improvement of all features such as classification accuracy, power consumption, as well as the function range.

-The MC2224 classifies the vehicles into the TLS-classes (8+1), (5+1) vehicle classes or carsimilar / HGV-similar).
+The MC3224 classifies the vehicles into the TLS-classes ((8+1), (5+1) vehicle classes or carsimilar / HGV-similar).
 When using TLS loops, the classification meets the definitions of BASt.
+The vehicle class is determined by means of the detection curves, which show typical features for the different classes and the loop type used.